ryanfitzer/ViewportJS/readme.md

 # ViewportJS #

-A no-frills way to use your responsive viewports in JavaScript.
+A unassuming, no-frills tool to use your responsive viewports in JavaScript.